 Your camera has these exposure modes that allow you some choices when it comes to exposure:

-- Aperture Priority Mode: Here you are in charge of the lens' aperture and ISO, and the camera will figure out the optimal shutter speed.
+Program Mode: This is the most restrictive modes of all, and pretty much only allows you to take care of the ISO.
+Shutter Priority Mode: You tell the camera the desired shutter speed and ISO, and it will figure out the best aperture setting.
+Aperture Priority Mode: Here you are in charge of the lens' aperture and ISO, and the camera will figure out the optimal shutter speed.

-Exposure modes are great, as they take care of at least one element of the exposure triangle and you don't need to spend time working everything out like you would if you were using full Manual Mode
+Exposure modes are great, as they take care of at least one element of the

+Don't be afraid of trying out Exposure Modes using Exposure Compensation instead of Manual Mode – it can really save you in a rushed situation or when you'd like to just kick back and take in the scene.
+Sometimes when I'm in really hectic situations on the streets, where people are running and everything is true mayhem, I work with Aperture Priority mode, with +2/3 of exposure since I like to recover details from the brightest zones instead of pulling them out of the shadows.
 Even when traveling absolutely alone, it is important to enjoy the moment, remember you aren't just capturing the moment, you are living it!
 Using Exposure Compensation is a great tip that hopefully allows you to enjoy more of the short amount of time you have when traveling.